EXPERIENCED TEAM WITH DIVERSE BACKGROUNDS

 Benjamin started his career at private equity investment firm and developer, The JBG Companies in Washington DC, where he focused on the development of urban-infill, smart-growth and adaptive-re-use residential and commercial real estate and where he became JBG's first LEED Accredited Professional.

-Benjamin received a BA from Dartmouth College and an MS in Regional and Urban Planning from the London School of Economics.
+Benjamin received a BA from Dartmouth College and an MS in Regional and Urban Planning from the London School of Economics where he was a Reynolds Fellow.
 He is as an active member of the Urban Land Institute

 Missy has been with Blue Heron since its inception in 2011.
 She supports investor relations, project management, financial reporting and manages office operations tasks.
 Missy has 25 years of experience in commercial real estate which includes lender and investor correspondence, development project management, real estate closings and property management.